Updated learning environments that boost climate and culture

 - Student Services would be relocated to a renovated space in the former music department area of the building.

 - Main office entry would include an addition and renovation to bring all of the office and welcome center into one location that is more accessible to the public.
-This would include an addition to help identify the main entrance.
+This would include a renovated, highly visible and welcoming main entrance.

 - The Commons/Kitchen area would get an addition and renovation to the existing cafeteria space.